thewh1teagle/vibe/README.md

 And if the antivirus block the model file, you can always exclude it from the scan directories.

-# Logs

-In case that the app crashing without errors, the logs are saved into app config path.

-In `Windows` it's located in `%appdata%\github.com.thewh1teagle.vibe`

-In `macOS` it's located in `/Users/{username}/Library/Application Support/github.com.thewh1teagle.vibe/`

 # Contribute 🤝

 PRs are welcomed!